Skip to content

 OPEN_COWORK_CLOUD_SECRET_KEY_PREVIOUS / OPEN_COWORK_CLOUD_SECRET_KEY_PREVIOUS_REF Comma-separated retired envelope keys (raw values or secret-manager refs) kept in the decrypt keyring for rotation.
 New writes always use the current key and stamp its key id; already-stored ciphertexts decrypt with the matching retired key.
 Re-encrypt and drop the old key once migration completes.

-OPEN_COWORK_CLOUD_COOKIE_SECRET HMAC key for signed browser session cookies; falls back to OPEN_COWORK_CLOUD_SECRET_KEY for local demos.
+OPEN_COWORK_CLOUD_COOKIE_SECRET HMAC key for signed browser session cookies (minimum 32 bytes, same floor as envelope secret keys).
+Falls back to OPEN_COWORK_CLOUD_SECRET_KEY for local demos only — public production requires a distinct cookie secret.

 OPEN_COWORK_CLOUD_COOKIE_SECRET_REF Optional env secret ref for the cookie signing key when it is managed outside chart values.